 Glenn L. Dobbs

-Artistic Director & Executive Producer of Bard Fest
+Founder & Executive Producer of Bard Fest

 If I am being honest, all of this is Tom Cardwell’s fault.
 I ran into Tom at a IRT costume sale a few years ago.
 I was there looking for costumes for a production of Romeo and Juliet by First Folio Productions.
 I was searching, like other theatre groups in town, for a stable and consistent location for my group.
 Tom’s group, Eclectic Pond, like my own, specialized in Shakespeare and I admired his work.
 As we were talking Tom commented, “What this town needs is a Shakespeare festival.”